-Geographical overview and statistics49
+Geographical overview and statistics59

-Currently, there are seven drinking water companies in the Flemish Region as shown on the map below.
+As at January 2020, there are seven drinking water companies in the Flemish Region as shown on the map below.
 Between them they manage approximately 63,655 km of drinking water pipelines at the end of 2020.
 Drinking water consumption by 3 million customers amounted to 296 million m3.